360 cameras are unlike any other type of camera, so it’s worth spelling out what they do and what this means.

 And another thing.
 Broadly, there are two types of consumer 360 cameras: spherical action cams designed to survive hazardous adventures, and lifestyle cameras that are cheaper, smaller and often easier to use.

-Our buying guide has three of each 360 cameras to help you decide which is best for you.
+Our buying guide has four of each type to help you decide which is best for you.
+We've already made our decision!

 The VIRB 360 has everything: ruggedness, quality and features